suremarc/coasters/README.md

 Some desirable and/or interesting features for the future:

-* Real-time drag-and-drop editing of spline controls points & orientations
+* Real-time drag-and-drop editing of spline controls point & orientations
 * Visualization of velocity over time (and detection of stalling)
 * "Booster" segments that boost the player's velocity in a certain region
 * Exporting tracks to a file